vdim/yz/README.md

 ## Copyright

-Copyright 2011 Vyacheslav Dimitrov <vyacheslav.dimitrov@gmail.com>
+Copyright 2011 Vyacheslav Dimitrov, Petrozavodsk State University

-This file is part of YZ.

 YZ is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 3